|

 The left hand had a small patch on the palm and some rough spots at the base of the thumb (on either side).

-Recently, with treatment, the ring finger is clear, the left hand is mostly clear, and the right palm was much improved.
-I have been pain free and functional, although something I did this past week caused a minor flare up with blistering and peeling again.
+With treatment, the ring finger cleared, the left hand was mostly clear, and the right palm was much improved.
+I had a minor flare up with blistering and peeling in mid-June.
+By July 2019, my hand cleared, and have been clear ever since.

 psoriasis on hand in remission